 01732 808 626 info@thinkcbt.com

-CBT Treatment for Anger Problems - London, UK-wide and Online via Video link
+CBT Treatment for Anger Problems - London, UK-wide and Online via Video-link

-Whilst everybody occasionally experiences anger provoking situations, if you struggle to maintain your temper or over react to situations at home and at work, you may benefit from Cognitive Behavioural Therapy (CBT) to learn how to improve emotional resilience and regulate your mood shifts.
+Whilst everybody occasionally experiences anger provoking situations, if you struggle to maintain your temper or overreact to situations at home and at work, you may benefit from Cognitive Behavioural Therapy (CBT) to learn how to improve emotional resilience and regulate your mood shifts.

-We provide fast and effective CBT treatment for Anger problems from our centres in London and from over 100 locations across the UK.
+We provide fast and effective CBT treatment for anger problems from our centres in London and from over 100 locations across the UK.
 Cognitive Behavioural Therapy is the recommended treatment of choice for anger management problems and the published research evidence shows that it works.
 To talk to one of our CBT experts about treatment for anger or problems regulating your mood, call 01732 808626 or email info@thinkcbt.com

 Normal Feelings of Anger Versus Anger Problems